 Clean Cities: Vero Beach, Florida

 Our success story this week takes us to Vero Beach, Florida.
-In 2009, the Indian River County school district became the first in the state to adopt propane powered school buses.
-Today, nearly a quarter of their fleet runs on alternative fuel, with numerous benefits including lower noise and maintenance costs compared to diesel, fuel cost savings of nearly 2 dollars per gallon, and reduced greenhouse gas emissions.
+In 2009, the Indian River county school district became the state’s first to adopt propane powered school buses.
+Today, 33 bluebird propane buses comprise more than a third of their fleet.
+Indian River plans to stay with propane for future purchases siting numerous benefits including lower noise, repair, fuel costs, and greenhouse emissions compared to diesel.

 GEORGE MILLAR: “Our buses pull into the loading zones…they’re idling there while the students are boarding.
 So there’s not the pollutants you have with a diesel bus or, you know, some other type of fuel.”